matthieugrieger/mumbledj/README.md

 docker run --rm --name=mumbledj mumbledj --server=SERVER --api_keys.youtube=YOUR_YOUTUBE_API_KEY --api_keys.soundcloud=YOUR_SOUNDCLOUD_API_KEY
 ```

-In order to run the process as a deamon and restart it automatically on reboot you can use:
+In order to run the process as a daemon and restart it automatically on reboot you can use:
 ```
 docker run -d --restart=unless-stopped --name=mumbledj mumbledj --server=SERVER --api_keys.youtube=YOUR_YOUTUBE_API_KEY --api_keys.soundcloud=YOUR_SOUNDCLOUD_API_KEY
 ```

-You can also install docker on a [raspberry pi](https://www.raspberrypi.org/) for instance with [hypriot](http://blog.hypriot.com/getting-started-with-docker-on-your-arm-device/) or with [archlinux](https://archlinuxarm.org/packages/arm/docker).
-You just need to build the arm image:
+You can also install Docker on a [Raspberry Pi](https://www.raspberrypi.org/) for instance with [hypriot](http://blog.hypriot.com/getting-started-with-docker-on-your-arm-device/) or with [archlinux](https://archlinuxarm.org/packages/arm/docker).
+You just need to build the ARM image:
 ```
 docker build -f raspberry.Dockerfile -t mumbledj .
 ```